ADVERTISEMENT

 3. Land entry case files

 Laws governing public land distribution, including the Homestead Act of 1862, required noncitizen land applicants to have filed at least a declaration of intent to naturalize (“first papers”).
-Find digitized land entry case files for several states at Ancestry.com.
-Learn more about these records.
+Find digitized land entry case files for several states at Ancestry.com; learn more about these records.

-4. Passports and voting regisers
+4. Passports and voting registers

 Only US citizens could register to vote or obtain passports (which, except for times of war, weren’t required for foreign travel until the 1950s), so immigrants’ records may note naturalization.
 FamilySearch and Ancestry.com have passport applications for 1795 to 1925.
 Old voting registers are less likely to have survived; look for them among local government records or in library collections.